 In conjunction with partners such as the Nunatsiavut Government, Innu Nation, and the College of the North Atlantic, various faculties and schools at Memorial have endeavoured to deliver customized training in Labrador.
 These are often initiated upon request by a third party to meet a training needs of the region that can only be filled by a University.

-Coming up September 2014! (subject to approval): Bachelor of Education in Labrador
+Started in September 2014!
+Bachelor of Education in Labrador

 Some examples include: